 The Equine Back: How to keep a horse's back healthy (Part 1 of 3)

 It is important to look at all three parts in chronological order.
+The separate blog posts are as follows.

 Part 1 Cover how the equine back works, focusing on musculo-skeletal structure.